sedos-project/organization/docs/data_preface.md

 ??? note "Emission factors"

-    The following emission types are considered: co2, ch4 & n2o. <br>
+    The following emission types are considered: **co2, ch4 & n2o**. <br>
     The 100-year time horizon global warming potentials (GWP) relative to CO2 according to the fourth IPCC assessment report (AR4) are taken as suggested by the UWB at the time of the definition in 2023: `gwp_ch4 : 25`, `gwp_n2o : 298` <br>

-    Whenever possible the assumed co2 emission factors should be consistent for same commodities across sectors.
-Therefore, we defined a global table
+    Whenever possible the assumed co2 emission factors should be consistent for same commodities across sectors. <br> **Therefore, we defined a global table `global_emission_factors`**. <br><br>
-    `global_emission_factors`. <br>
     These are defined based on the values from the National Inventory Report for the German Greenhouse Gas Inventory from 1990-2021 (NRI). <br>
-    Please link the emission factor column of the processes to this table and the correct column via a foreign key as explained in the note below `Linking data with foreign keys`. <br>
+    Please, link the emission factor column of the processes to this table and the correct column via a foreign key as explained in the note below `Linking data with foreign keys`. <br>

     Emission factors for ch4 and n2o are to be defined sector- or process-specific as they are more related to attributes such as firing temperature and humidity.
     Therefore you can directly enter numbers in the respective emission column.
 If you still want to define ch4 values globally e.g. for similar processes, you can